What are blueberries?

 - The common cranberry (Vaccinium oxycoccus palustris), which can be found throughout the boreal zone of the northern hemisphere.
 The leaves are very small not exceeding 1 cm in length, very acid pink fruit.

-- The American cranberry (Vaccinium macrocarpon ), which is native to eastern North America, where it is grown extensively for consumption.
+- The American cranberry (Vaccinium macrocarpon ), which is native to eastern North America, where it is grown intensively for consumption.
 Its leaves are much larger and reaching 2 cm in length and the fruits are red and with a sour apple flavor.
 It is a type of plant that forms intertwined clumps with branches up to 1 meter in diameter.

 - Small cranberry (Vaccinium microcarpum oxycoccus) is a variety with somewhat triangular leaves that grows in the northern zones of Europe and Asia.